SaileshK1103/Vaccine-Quest/readme.md

 Fetching airport information from the database must take a maximum of two seconds to ensure smooth gameplay.

 - Usability Requirement
-The player must receive immediate feedback after performing an action (e.g., collecting an element, opening a lucky box) to maintain engagement and provide clarity.
+The player must receive immediate feedback after performing an action (e.g., collecting an element, or opening a lucky box) to maintain engagement and provide clarity.

 - Accessibility Requirement
 The game must be designed to be accessible to players aged 12 and above, with straightforward text instructions and no inappropriate content.

 - Sustainability Requirement
-The game should promote strategic decision-making and resource management, encouraging players to think critically about efficient use of resources, aligning with themes of sustainability.
+The game should promote strategic decision-making and resource management, encouraging players to think critically about the efficient use of resources, and aligning with themes of sustainability.

 - User Interface Requirement
 The game should have a simple, console-based interface that is easy to understand for users who are not familiar with complex gaming systems.